kubestellar/kubestellar/docs/poc2023q1/outline.md

 view can be used to read those Location objects and one view can be used to read those SyncTarget objects.

-To complete the plumbing of the syncers, for each SyncTarget the mailbox controller creates the following needed accompanying items in that SyncTarget's workspace (which must authorize the mailbox controller to do this).
+To complete the plumbing of the syncers, each inventory workspace that contains a SyncTarget needs to also contain the following associated objects.
+FYI, these are the things that `kubectl kcp workload sync` directly creates besides the SyncTarget.
+Ensuring their presence is part of the problem of bootstrapping the workload management layer and is not among the things that this PoC takes a position on.

 1. A ServiceAccount that the syncer will authenticate as.
 2. A ClusterRole manipulating that SyncTarget and the APIResourceImports (what are these?).
 3. A ClusterRoleBinding that links that ServiceAccount with that ClusterRole.

-FYI, those are the things that `kubectl kcp workload sync` directly creates besides the SyncTarget.

 ## Edge Service Provider workspace